Steel is an alloy (a mixture of chemical elements of which at least one is a metal) of iron and carbon.

 Low-carbon content iron that is tough and malleable for forging and welding.

 To be truly zero-carbon, steel would need to be produced without any CO2 emissions at all.
-This is a very high bar to reach, and it is difficult to conceive of a production technology that could achieve this in 2021.
+This is a very high bar to reach, and it is difficult to conceive of a production technology that could achieve this in the short term.